 DUI Detection Cues

-It seems as if the officer pulled me over for no apparent reason?
-Was there a good reason....if not, what can we do about it?
+"It seems as if the officer pulled me over for no apparent reason.
+Was there a good reason?
+If not, what can we do about it?"

 There have been 20 cues (see our chart on alcohol and driving behavior associated with alcohol) developed to assist police in identifying nighttime intoxicated drivers.
 The cues were developed from interviews with law enforcement specialists, an analysis of more than 1,000 DUI arrest reports, and field experience based on the correlation of cues in more than 600 patrol stops with motorists' blood alcohol content levels.
 According to the Association, "the cues represent the most systematically developed method available for visually predicting whether a vehicle operated at night is being driven by a DUI driver or a sober driver."

-This is where it is crucial to have an experienced attorney, such as the attorneys at Shaffer & Engle Law Offices, LLC, represent you at the preliminary hearing and all hearings thereafter.
-(Please see After Your Arrest for a description of the legal proceedings that will take place after your arrest).
+This is where it is crucial to have an experienced attorney, such as the attorneys at Shaffer & Engle Law Offices, LLC, represent you at the preliminary hearing and all hearings thereafter (Please see our discussion on After Your Arrest for a description of the legal proceedings that will take place after your arrest).
 It is crucial to determine if there is a constitutional or statutory basis upon which to claim a violation of your rights and to properly suppress the evidence relating to your stop and ultimate arrest.

-Please contact our firm for a free consultation and legal assessment of your DUI arrest.
-800-491-9506 .
+For more information, contact our firm at 717-827-4074 or 866-765-0706 for a free consultation and legal assessment of your DUI arrest.